nats-io/nats.net.v1/README.md

 [Current API Documentation](http://nats-io.github.io/nats.net)

-## BETA / Experimental News
+## Version Notes

+### Version 1.1.0 Support for Server 2.10

+The 1.1.0 release has support for Server 2.10 features including:

+* Stream and Consumer info timestamps
+* Stream Configuration
+  * Compression Option
+  * Subject Transform
+  * Consumer Limits
+  * First Sequence
+* Multiple Filter Subjects
+* Subject Validation

-### Simplification
+### Version 1.0.8 Simplification and Service Framework

+#### Simplification

 There is a new simplified api that makes working with streams and consumers well, simpler!
+Simplification is released as of 1.0.8

 Check out the examples: